sscien/pecgs-pipeline/README.md

 You should now be inside a running container.

 To generate the run directory, execute the following command.
-Replace PIPELINE_NAME with the pipeline variant you would like to run (i.e. pecgs_TN_wxs_bam_T_rna_fq), RUN_LIST with the filepath of the run list describing samples you would like to run (see inputs section for more details), and RUN_DIR with the absolute filepath where you would like the runs to execute
+Replace PIPELINE_NAME with the pipeline variant you would like to run (i.e. pecgs_TN_wxs_bam), RUN_LIST with the filepath of the run list describing samples you would like to run (see inputs section for more details), and RUN_DIR with the absolute filepath where you would like the runs to execute

 ```bash
 python generate_run_commands.py make-run PIPELINE_NAME RUN_LIST RUN_DIR